driessenslucas/researchproject/Thesis.md

 **Motor Control Mechanism**

-Movement functions are implemented to help translating simulated navigation algorithms into the real-world robotic system.
+Movement functions are implemented to help translate simulated navigation algorithms into the real-world robotic system.

 - **Variables for Motor Control**